 Founding Abbot Grand Master Wei Chueh

-The Grand Master introduced many far-reaching programs to prepare the monastics to turn the Dharma wheel.
-He initiated the “Three Links of Cultivation,” which integrates the disciplines of service, scripture studies, and meditation for a comprehensive spiritual practice, and applied this principle to promote sangha education, social education, and school education.
-From practicing in seclusion to turning the Dharma wheel, whether in action or in stillness, he had always diligently lived by the Buddhist teaching, leading his disciples to fulfill the bodhisattva way.
-Abiding by the motto “when at rest, rest all thoughts; when in action, perfect all actions,” the Grand Master set an exemplary model of Buddhist cultivation for all.
+It takes years to grow trees to build a temple, but decades to educate monastics to turn the Dharma wheel.
+The Grand Master personally practiced and established the Three Links of Cultivation—integrating the disciplines of meritorious service, scripture study, and meditation—as a guiding principle for cultivators.
+He also promoted sangha education, social education, and scholastic education.
+From practicing in seclusion to turning the Dharma wheel, whether in action or stillness, he had always diligently lived by the Buddhist teaching, leading his disciples to fulfill the bodhisattva way.
+Embodying the teaching, “when in stillness, rest all thoughts; when in action, perfect all actions,” the Grand Master set an exemplary model of Buddhist cultivation for all.

-While Chung Tai Chan Monastery was being constructed, the Grand Master concurrently founded the Chung Tai Buddhist Institute, as well as worked towards establishing 108 meditation centers in Taiwan and overseas.
-He also held large Dharma ceremonies, gave hundred rounds of Dharma lectures, conducted ten sessions of Chan-7 retreats annually, and transmitted the Three Refuges, the Five Precepts, the Eight Prohibitive and Fasting Precepts, and the Triple Platform Ordination and the Bodhisattva Precepts.
+During the construction of Chung Tai Chan Monastery, the Grand Master also founded the Chung Tai Buddhist Institute and worked towards establishing 108 meditation centers throughout Taiwan and around the world.
+He also held large-scale Dharma ceremonies, gave hundreds of Dharma lectures, and presided over ten sessions of Chan-7 retreats annually.
+In addition, he regularly transmitted the Three Refuges, the Five Precepts, the Eight Prohibitive and Fasting Precepts, as well as the Triple Platform Ordination and the Bodhisattva Precepts.

-Outwardly manifest as an ordained monk,
+Manifest outwardly as an ordained monk.

-Unwaveringly practice the bodhisattva way,
+Practice unwaveringly the bodhisattva way,

 Guiding all sentient beings to enlightenment.